 A staggering 80 Marine Partnership members cast their vote, over half of the total group and decided on the name ‘The Wash and North Norfolk Marine Partnership’ and strapline ‘Protecting Nature and Culture’.
 Can you see any letters in the logo?

 As you can already see, the new website is also up and running and will grow and evolve with time.
-Keep an eye out for a short report documenting the branding process and survey results.

 An enormous thank you goes out to our friends at Natural England who financially resourced the new identity and to Bobby Burrage at The Click in Norwich for his hard work and patience in producing the new brand.

 This event will be taking place at the Norfolk Wildlife Trust, Cley Marshes Visitor Centre on Friday 10th of...
 More